 With Blizzard Nemo bearing down on us in New England right now, my flock is in lock-down, so I just whipped up a batch of chicken soup soup for my chickens.
 To say that they appreciated it is an understatement!

 I share my “recipe” with you below, and I know from having shared my Flock Block Substitute recipe previously, that those of you who wish to make Chickens’ Soup for your flock may have questions about substitutions.
 Please know that you can make any substitutions, additions or omissions you like.
 I used what I have on-hand, cleaning out the freezer and vegetable drawer in the process.
 The only required ingredient is water.
 We know that water is critically important to our flocks, so I’m happy to encourage my pets to drink a nice, warm, nutritious broth on a wicked, winter day.

 Oregano & oregano oil are not used as replacements for antibiotics for sick chickens.

 I have not indicated the amount of oregano oil I used in this recipe intentionally.
 It is not my wish to be quoted as suggesting that any amount of oregano oil is an antibiotic substitute.
-Oregano and oregano oil are not replacements for antibiotics.
+Oregano and oregano oil are not replacements for antibiotics for sick chickens.
 The addition of a specific type of oregano oil, added in precise amounts to feed, not water, is being studied as a way to keep chickens healthier so that commercial poultry farms do not have to resort to using antibiotics as often.
-The research is too preliminary to come to any conclusions about whether it accomplishes that goal or not.
-If you choose to use oregano oil in your flock's diet, please do only after having performed your own research, including consulting with a veterinarian in order to form your own conclusions about what a safe dose is for your flock, if any.
+If you choose to use oregano oil in your flock’s diet, please do only after having performed your own research, including consulting with a veterinarian in order to form your own conclusions about what a safe dose is for your flock, if any.